liudvikasakelis/autotrader-scraper/README.md

 * `scraper.py`  Scrapes a list of ad urls into a csv file, lacking only a listmaker (to make said list).

-* `listmaker.py`  Makes list of car IDs by query - not done yet, but coming very very soon.
+* `listmaker.py`  Makes list of car IDs by query - read the file for instructions, it works, however, doesn't know when to stop.
+Stop it yourself after all the cars in the search results have been scraped (check by number of lines in the output file).
+Also keep in mind that autotrader only lets you access top 1000 results from a search anyway.

 * `srv.py`  **DEPRECATED**, because it's a very hardcore way to do what I think should be casual scraping.
 It didn't solve the problem it was meant to (time away